article background

 Do I need a modem or a router?

 In order to connect your devices to the internet, both a modem and a router are required.
-These terms are often used interchangeably and nowadays it is most common that both of these functions are combined into a singular device.
-Essentially the difference is that a modem connects your home to the internet and a router creates a network within your home that you can connect your devices to.
+These terms are often used interchangeably: however, while they perform two separate functions, both devices are usually combined into a singular unit.
+Essentially, a modem connects your home to the internet, and a router creates a WiFi network within your home that you can connect your devices to.

-If you’re still unsure as to which device you’ll need for your new plan, you can always check with your new internet provider on what type of modem you’ll need and whether your current modem is compatible.
+If you’re still unsure as to which device you need for your new plan, you can always check with your internet provider about what type of modem you need and whether your current modem is compatible.

-• FTTP: Fibre to the Premises is the fastest form of NBN currently available and essentially works by having a fibre-optic line connected to your home directly.
+- FTTP: Fibre to the Premises is the fastest form of NBN currently available and works by having a fibre-optic line connected to your home directly.

-• FTTC: Fibre to the Curb uses a fibre-optic line that is run to a Small Distribution Point (DPU) located on the curb of a street, which the utilises copper wiring already used by phone lines to service internet to nearby houses.
+- FTTC: Fibre to the Curb uses a fibre-optic line that is run to a Small Distribution Point (DPU) located on the curb of a street, which the utilises the copper wiring used by phone lines to service internet to nearby houses.

-• FTTN: Fibre to the Node is the most common form of NBN currently available, running fibre-optic lines to street cabinets scattered throughout neighbourhoods which is then connected to existing copper wiring for landline phone networks to run NBN to different houses.
+- FTTN: Fibre to the Node is the most common form of NBN currently available, running fibre-optic lines to street cabinets scattered throughout neighbourhoods, which are then connected to existing copper wiring for landline phone networks to run NBN to different houses.
 With this connection type, your speed will depend on how far away you live from the node.

-• HFC NBN: Similar to FTTN, Hybrid Fibre Coaxial connections have a local node which existing lines are used to connect to homes however the difference is that, rather than copper wiring used for landline phones, HFC connections use existing Pay TV lines.
+- HFC NBN: Similar to FTTN, Hybrid Fibre Coaxial connections have a local node and existing lines are used to connect to homes.
+However, rather than copper wiring used for landline phones, HFC connections use existing Pay TV lines.

-• NBN Fixed Wireless: This is when NBN data is transmitted over radio signals to connect a home to NBN.
+- NBN Fixed Wireless: This is when NBN data is transmitted using radio signals to connect a home to the NBN in the same way a mobile phone connects to the internet.
 This type of connection is generally used in regional areas, usually using a transmission tower (that can be up to 14km away from your property) and an antenna on the property to receive and transmit to the tower.

 Share this article